Skip to content

 Features

-• Data Analysis: Optimizes the structure based on the inherent properties of the dataset.
+• Data analysis: Optimizes the structure based on the inherent properties of the dataset.

 It supports several output programming languages.

-• C# output: fastdata csharp <input-file>
+• C#: FastData csharp <input-file>

-• C++ output: fastdata cplusplus <input-file>
+• C++: FastData cplusplus <input-file>

 Each output language has different settings.
-Type fastdata <lang> --help to see the options.
+Type FastData <lang> --help to see the options.

 Data structures

-By default, FastData chooses the optimal data structure for your data, but you can also set it manually with fastdata -s <type>.
+By default, FastData chooses the optimal data structure for your data, but you can also set it manually with FastData -s <type>.
 See the details of each structure type below.

 Array